James Gunn in 2010.

 on the editors' blog.

-2013 (Tor Books)
+2013 (Tor Books).

 James Gunn with vintage SF magazines, 2008

-James Gunn's newest novel, due out late summer 2013
+James Gunn's newest novel, out now

 from Tor Books.
-Click for full-size version.
+Click for full-size

 KU mailing address: